Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

-The Color of Your Crown
+The Color of Dental Crowns

 Porcelain comes in different shades, and Dr. Marshall will choose one to match your tooth enamel.
 Since some light passes through porcelain, the shade of dental cement used to attach your crown will also affect your crown’s precise color.
 Therefore, when she attaches it, Dr. Marshall can tweak its color by her choice of cement.

 If you intend to have a teeth whitening treatment, you should do this prior to having your crown made so Dr. Marshall can match your crown to your new tooth color.

 To use CEREC technology well requires dedication and time.
 Dr. Marshall does not use it for dental bridges or porcelain veneers, as she feels her dental lab technician can do an even better job for those restorations.
 But for tooth crowns and porcelain fillings, CEREC does a top-level job and saves you time in the dental chair.

 What Happens If My Crown Comes Off?

 If the tooth crown is properly done by a qualified dentist, it should not come off.
 Dr. Marshall uses the best bonding material and high-quality porcelain, and has over 6 years of experience placing crowns.
 A temporary crown might come off, but since we have CEREC technology and can make your crown while you wait, we do not always need to give you a temporary crown.